End of US highway 45 |

 |

 The shore of Lake Superior is just on the opposite side of that building.
-Both of the signs shown there are gone now.
-At the time, M-64 began to the left on Ontonagon, so that junction was an appropriate place for US 45 to end.
+Historically, M-64 began to the left on Ontonagon, so that junction was an appropriate place for US 45 to end.
+In between the time when those two photos were taken, there was a several-year period during which there was no "End" assembly for US 45.

 Now M-64's bridge over the Ontonagon River no longer exists; instead that highway connects with US 45 to the south of the downtown area (about a mile behind the camera).
 But US 45 does not end at that junction; it still continues to the same terminus in the downtown area.
 But the endpoint is signposted kind of strangely now, since there is no longer a highway junction here.
 As travelers head north on River, they encounter a sign that says "To South US 45".
 If the driver keeps following those signs, they end up driving in a loop formed by Chippewa, Michigan, and Lake streets; and finally back the opposite direction on River: